Skip to content

 Custom Reporters

-When the provided built-in reporters are not quite sufficient, a custom local reporter can be implemented or an external reporter can be used.
+When the provided built-in reporters are not sufficient, a custom local reporter can be implemented or an external reporter can be used.
 Multiple reporters can be used at once by repeating the --reporter argument.

 The results are passed to the function from its default export and can be used to write issues to stdout, a JSON or CSV file, or sent to a service.
 It supports a local JavaScript or TypeScript file or an external dependency.